fu5ha/grayolson.me/content/blog/posts/misunderstood-memory-ordering.md

 3. You want your program to run (fast) on multiple targets, with different operating systems, hardware architectures, etc.
 4. You want to be able to write programs that optimize in ways *you* know are correct, even when the compiler can't prove it

 Enter *undefined behavior*.
-Contrary to somewhat-popular belief, *undefined behavior* is **not**  "holes in the language where the designers just haven't bothered to specify behavior" Instead, these are [carefully crafted, artisan holes](https://i0.wp.com/mediachomp.com/wp-content/uploads/2024/04/amigara-fault-20.png?resize=768%2C1145&ssl=1) that have been *purposely left void*.
+Contrary to somewhat-popular belief, *undefined behavior* is **not** "holes in the language where the designers just haven't bothered to specify behavior" (at least, not when done well... which [isn't necessarily the case](https://blog.regehr.org/archives/213)).
+Instead, these are [carefully crafted, artisan holes](https://i0.wp.com/mediachomp.com/wp-content/uploads/2024/04/amigara-fault-20.png?resize=768%2C1145&ssl=1) that have been *purposely left void*.
 These voids allow the compiler to justify implementation in a way that satisfies the points above.
 Without undefined behavior, the compiler wouldn't be able to provide the combination of flexibility, portability, and speed that we've come to expect.
 I highly recommend reading Ralf Jung's blog post about this, ["Undefined Behavior deserves a better reputation"](https://www.ralfj.de/blog/2021/11/18/ub-good-idea.html).

 That being said, undefined behavior is a double-edged sword.
 It is extremely helpful to use it with care in the design of a language, but [going overboard has led to its current terrible reputation](https://raphlinus.github.io/programming/rust/2018/08/17/undefined-behavior.html).
 The fact that it is only possible to invoke undefined behavior by using `unsafe` Rust is a superpower.
 Wield it with the necessary care (and use the right memory `Ordering`)!